 - Place the chicken in a lasagna pan (we use the disposable kind).
 Pour the lemon juice and tamari sauce over the chicken.
 Sprinkle the garlic and oregano liberally over each piece.

 - Put the chicken in the oven for 1 hour.
 Once it's done, enjoy!

 What Do You Think?

 A fork!
 But seriously, this can pair with almost anything.
 If you're low-carb, double up on veggies or a salad as sides.
 If not, feel free to add some veggies and a little rice.
 Or cauliflower rice (since anyone that knows me is aware that I use this in a LOT of recipes).

 My family likes to pair a starch and a veggie, so we'll often serve this with a baked potato or an ear of corn and some steamed green beans or whatever veggie we have on hand.

 I learned my cooking style from my mom.
 She's the kind of person who looks at the ingredients and just throws some things together.
 It usually comes out well.
 This is one of her masterpieces.
 It's a really simple recipe—just chicken with lemon juice, tamari sauce, garlic powder, and dried oregano.
 That's it!
 And it looks (and tastes) like you spent a lot of time getting this ready.

 Growing up, I always figured this dish must have taken a long time and a lot of attention to prepare.
 I used to come down for dinner just as my mom was pulling it out of the oven.
 Once I grew up and asked for the recipe, I was shocked at how easy it was.
 And how quickly I could throw together an amazing dinner with a minimum of effort.
 Throw a couple of steamer bags of veggies or rice in the microwave, and that's pretty much the easiest home cooking you can do!

-If you're doing 21 day fix, just fill your red container with chicken.
-Don't forget to count any of your sides.
+If you're doing the 21-day fix, just fill your red container with chicken.
+Don't forget to count your sides.